lanl-ansi/PowerModels.jl/docs/src/quickguide.md

 ```

 The `"solution"` field contains detailed information about the solution produced by the run method.
-For example, the following dictionary comprehension can be used to inspect the bus phase angles in the solution,
+For example, the following dictionary comprehension can be used to inspect the bus voltage angles in the solution,

 ```
 Dict(name => data["va"] for (name, data) in result["solution"]["bus"])